corda/corda/docs/source/design/corda-gradle-plugin-v2/high-level-description.md

  - It does not support installing multiple versions at the same time, to avoid the draining mode.
  - Running all CorDapps in a single classloader prevents isolating the actual data from other CorDapps.

+The current design proposes a prerequisite solution that can be used for full CorDapp isolation at the application level.

 #### Integrate nicely with the ``cordformation`` plugin and the ``driver``.